d-uzlov/k8s-homelab/network/load-balancer.md

 - Kube-vip
     Started as a solution for Kubernetes control plane high availability and got extended to function as a LoadBalancer controller.
     Supports both L2 and GoBGP-based L3 modes.
-Can be configured via flags, env vars and ConfigMaps.
+Can be configured via flags, environment variables and ConfigMaps.
 - PureLB
     Fork of metalLB with reworked ARP and BGP implementations.
 Uses BIRD for BGP and can be configured via CRDs.
 - Klipper